remirror/remirror/packages/remirror__core-utils/readme.md

 ## Installation

 This is included by default when you install the recommended `remirror` package.
 All exports are also available via `remirror/core/utils` and `remirror/core`.

+## Usage

+If you plan to support SSR and need to parse the html contents of the editor in an SSR environment then `min-document` is automatically added to all node environments.

+However, `min-document` can't actually parse the content properly since the implementation is intentionally underpowered.
+To properly parse content from a html string you will need to install either `jsdom` or `domino`.
+These dependencies are only included within non-browser builds and won't bloat your bundle size in the browser.